keep-network/keep-core/testnet/README.md

 Example usage: ``` the_script_above.sh <CLIENT_KEY_NAME>```

 ####Usage
 Use the generated config file with VPN client of your choice, i.e. [Tunnelblick](https://tunnelblick.net/downloads.html).
 Once connected, you should be able to access your cluster services via internal IPs.

-## Deployment: Nginx Ingress controller (Optional)
+### 5. Nginx Ingress controller (Optional)
 This will allow you to have useful features such as virtual hosts, TLS, whitelisted source IP range

 #### Install ingress-nginx
 Install kubernetes [ingress-nginx](https://github.com/kubernetes/ingress-nginx) via [this HELM package](https://github.com/kubernetes/charts/tree/master/stable/nginx-ingress) with the following command:

 ```console
 helm install stable/nginx-ingress --name <RELEASE_NAME>